evelinmanniste/On-Scroll-Animations-With-Intersection-Observer/README.md

 # On-Scroll-Animations-With-Intersection-Observer

-On scroll animation with intersection observer (Vanilla JS).
+On scroll animations with intersection observer (Vanilla JS).